 - Medication.
 The goal of any medical intervention is to use the least of it.
 A good surgeon isn’t sawing off a leg over a hangnail.
 I would never tell someone to not take the medications their psychiatrist prescribes, but I do help them determine if they need to advocate for themselves more strongly about the medications they’ve been prescribed.
 If you look at your medications and think, “I could just add milk and call this breakfast” it’s probably time for a healthcare team meeting.

 Whether one night or approximately one life time so far, intrusive thoughts suck.
 Fortunately there are many ways to effectively confront them.
-If this resonates with you or someone you know and you’d like to explore some options for support, let me know below.
+If this resonates with you or someone you know and you’d like to explore some options for support, let us know below.